When to Use “Used to” and “Would”

 WOULD

-We use would in the same way as used to; but we can’t use it with stative but action verbs only.
+We use would in the same way as used to; but we can’t use it with stative verbs, only action verbs.
 (Follow the link to learn more about stative and action verbs)

 For example: